Fazle Hasan Abed

 - South Asia, Africa, Afghanistan, Bangladesh, Sri Lanka, Sudan, Tanzania, Uganda

-For four decades BRAC has been fighting poverty, illiteracy and child mortality, while supporting women's health and development on a large scale in rural Bangladesh.
+BRAC has been fighting poverty, illiteracy and child mortality, while supporting women's health and development on a large scale in rural Bangladesh for over four decades.
 BRAC mobilizes the capacity of the poor to improve their own lives through self-organization.

 BRAC's programmes address problems such as unemployment, environmental hazards, gender inequality, education and health.
 In the 1980s for example, its campaign to disseminate oral rehydration therapy for diarrhoeal disease played a major role in halving Bangladesh's infant mortality rate.

 BRAC’s clients monitor and evaluate programmes themselves, as well as conduct systematic research and development.
 As a result BRAC has identified backward and forward market links needed to boost economic opportunities for the poor.
 When BRAC found that poor women were not profiting from rearing milking cows, it improved the breed of cow (a backward link) and set up a modern dairy (a forward link).
 Above all, it helped shift the global development paradigm from that of helping needy beneficiaries to encouraging the self-development of villagers, particularly women.

 BRAC’s full-time staff of 28,000 has helped 3.8 million poor women establish 100,000 village organizations.
 Its health programmes reach 10 million people, its non-formal schools cater to 1.2 million children (of which 70% are girls), and its microcredit programme has disbursed US$ 1.8 billion in loans with a reported 98% repayment rate.
 BRAC is now working in Afghanistan to support reconstruction efforts.